Anti-fibrotic Drugs 2026: IPF, MASH & Renal Fibrosis Hub

 Clinical Results

-- CAPACITY Trial, ASCEND Trial: Significantly suppressed FVC decline in IPF patients.
+- CAPACITY Trial, ASCEND Trial: Significantly suppressed FVC decline in IPF patients2.

 - Side Effects: Gastrointestinal symptoms (nausea, anorexia), photosensitivity.